-Prerequisites: Placement scores, ENG 1, ENG 3, ENG 4, ENG 7, or exemption at admission.
+Prerequisites: A placement recommendation for ENG 111 or successful completion of all required developmental English courses (ENG 1, ENG 3, ENG 4, ENG 7).
 Introduces students to critical thinking and the fundamentals of academic writing.
 Through the writing process, students refine topics; develop and support ideas; investigate, evaluate, and incorporate appropriate resources; edit for effective style and usage; and determine appropriate approaches for a variety of contexts, audiences, and purposes.
 Writing activities will include exposition and argumentation with at least one researched essay.
-Lecture 3 hours per week.
+Lecture 3 hours per week